nicolettefink/Portfolio/Linear Algebra Application/README.md

 * Power Method (graphing the results)
 * Animation (using linear transformations)

+Readme.txt contains instructions on how to input and format the data for each algorithm.

 ** Plot.java, Pic.java, Pixel.java are not mine.
 The rest of the files are, however.**